Intro to energy and the environment

 In the US, we control these pollutants by electric precipitation.
 Still, in most countries in development, that is not the case.
 In China, whether you believe it or not, they sell aluminum cans with pressurized air in the streets, and the people buy these!
 In China, 20 million tons of coal burn underground each year.
 In the USA, 100 fires burn at any given moment, which is right now in 2020!
 Underground fires release much methane into the atmosphere, which is a much more potent greenhouse gas than carbon dioxide.

 At surface level, the rainwater mixes with carbon dioxide.
 It causes an enormous wash load of coal dust combined with high levels of sulfur.
 It converts into a runoff of sulfuric acid that pollutes rivers, lakes, and finally, percolate into aquifers and drinking water.
 That is called acid mine drainage, and it is incredibly toxic and lethal.
 In summary, it is a real mess, and we have not dealt yet with the combustion!

 Oil pollution, another ecological toxin

-This problem is one that is very limited to accidental spill, but the problem with oil is that it sits on top of the water creating an "impermeable" blanket that causes a lot of environmental issues.
+This problem is one that is very limited to accidental spills.
+Still, the problem with oil is that it sits on top of the water creating an “impermeable” blanket that causes many environmental issues.

 Oil & Gas Combustion, a more refined ecological toxin.